-Green growth is the idea that we can have a growing GDP (a growing economy) that is decoupled from environmental impact (less and less CO2 emissions and other environmental pressures) to a sufficient degree to achieve important ecological goals such as the 1.5°C target.
+Green growth is the idea that we can have a growing GDP (a growing economy) that is decoupled from environmental impact (less and less CO2 emissions and other environmental pressures).
 This would mainly be possible thanks to technological innovation and substitution (replacing the purchase of one product with a less polluting one), which can be accelerated by government mechanisms such as taxes, subsidies and regulations.